atul278/image/README.md

 his notebook contains classification using CNN and own activation. f(x)=x/(1+exp(-x))

 I got to know about this function by doing some research.
-This function does no
+This function does not fully ignore negative vlues but gives small negative values for corresponding hence not completely ignoring its feature.

+## Performance
+Both the model are same in all espect like dataset, number of convloution layer, number of dense layer, number of nodes and number of steps used for training.
+The only thing where they differ is acivation function.

+With relu it has accuracy of  on validation set where as other acivation it has accuracy of